tranquilo12/streams/README.md

 From multiple data sources to one dashboard.

 ### Requirements
+If you're looking to help with this project,

 - This project uses [Poetry](https://python-poetry.org/).
     - You'll need to install poetry and type `poetry update' in this directory to replicate this environment.

-- Install Redis, default config should do.
+- Install Redis, default config should be enough.
     - This project uses a local redis server as a cache for incoming data.
     - If you're using windows, redis in WSL is *strongly advised*.
     - Make sure the service is running.